taed2-2425q1-gced-upc/TAED2_Mates/docs/Dataset_card.md

 ### Data Instances

 There are a total of 20,580 images; ~150 images per class.
-Moreover, there is an annotation for each instance (image).
+Moreover, there is an label for each instance (image).

 The list of breeds is as follows: